Aesthetic Theory: Essential Texts

 Aesthetic Theory: Essential Texts is an anthology of the most important texts written on aesthetics and beauty since Plato till nowadays.

 It is edited by the theorist Mark Foster Gage who is tenured associate professor at the Yale University.
 The book is made up of twenty chapters each about an influential figure in the field of aesthetics.
-Also, the editor himself has added some descriptions before each chapter, summarizing how each figure`s thought could be relater to contemporary thinking.
+Also, the editor himself has added some descriptions before each chapter, summarizing how each figure's thought could be related to contemporary thinking.